 Never the right spare parts in stock

-When assets, equipment and machines breakdown, engineers and technicians hit the storeroom and grab spare parts on a regular basis.
-If there is no control over this process, parts become unavailable (out of stock) and need be brought in quickly, at a higher cost, increasing downtime.
+When assets, equipment and machines break down, engineers and technicians hit the storeroom and grab spare parts regularly.
+If there is no control over this process, parts become unavailable (out of stock) and need to be brought in quickly, at a higher cost, increasing downtime.

 No purchasing insights